Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 **Behavior**

-Returns true if at least one of `a` and `b` has a logical value of true.
+Returns true if at least one operand is true.
 Otherwise, returns false.

 **Usage**